CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

-    If you cannot use Haka or Virtu, and do not have a project to join, you may get an account if your home organization has a contract with CSC or you have been granted resources through some programme.
+    If you cannot use Haka or Virtu, and do not have a project to join, you may get an account if your home organization has a contract with CSC or you have been granted resources through some program.
 Contact us at servicedesk@csc.fi and provide details about your use case, and we will check your eligibility.

 ## Getting student accounts for course